-All participating students need to have a single, static Powerpoint slide (no animations, no transitions) to accompany their presentation.
+All participating students need to have a single, static PowerPoint slide (no animations, no transitions) to accompany their presentation.
 The slide can either be in standard (4:3) or widescreen (16:9) format.
 When creating your slide remember that the slide is another tool to help you explain and illustrate your research.
-Try to avoid including too much text on your slide or having a slide that looks too busy, that can distract from rather than enhance your presentation.
+Try to avoid including too much text on your slide or having a slide that looks too cluttered, as that can distract from rather than enhance your presentation.
 Think carefully about what is most important to include on your slide to tell the story of your research.
 Oftentimes the most memorable slides are simple and leave the audience with a clear snapshot of the research.
 The slide may be uploaded to the form when you register.
-If your slide is not ready when you first register, you will need to email your slide to Kyle Reynolds at firstname.lastname@example.org as a ppt or pptx file by Tuesday, October 10 at 11:59pm in order to be eligible to participate.
+If your slide is not ready when you first register, you will need to email your slide to Kyle Reynolds at firstname.lastname@example.org as a pdf file by Wednesday, October 14 at 11:59pm in order to be eligible to participate.

 To record your video for 3MT you can use Kaltura Capture on a computer with a webcam and microphone.
 If you do not have Kaltura Capture downloaded on your computer, it is for free to Kent State students.

 1. Go to video.kent.edu and log in with your Flashline (kent.edu) login credentials

 2. In the upper right menu select ‘Add New’ and then select Kaltura Capture’

 3. Follow the directions for downloading for Windows or Mac